izuzanak/uclang/README.md

 programming language:

 * C/C++ like syntax.
-* Language based on few simple principles.
+* A language based on a few simple principles.
 * Threading support without constraints (no GIL).
 * Implicit comparison by type and value, no `===` or `!==` and alike operators.
 * Module system, importing binary (C/C++) and uclang modules.